VICE (2018) - Review

 Vice02-1024x445.jpg

 The main reason to see this movie is for the performances.
 Everyone in this movie does a tremendous job with their roles.
 I've seen Christian Bale in plenty of movies worthy of recognition, but his impression of Cheney down to the mannerisms and facial expressions is just impressive.
 Steve Carell's Rumsfeld is also spot on, with some of the same attention to speech patterns and inflections.
 Sam Rockwell's Bush impression is not the best I've ever seen, but still worthy of note.
 And Amy Adams is good in everything she does, even if it's a lame part in a bad Superman movie.
-Even the actors chosen to play lessor roles in the film all do their parts extremely well.
+Even the actors chosen to play lesser roles in the film do their parts extremely well.
 If I were to name what Vice impressed me the most with, it would be the acting and the casting choices.

 Vice's biggest problem is that it has a bit of an identity crisis.
 As I said earlier, biopics are usually dramatizations of facts for the purposes of educating audiences about a person's life, while entertaining us with some truths that have been retold or exaggerated.
 Since Vice is not very flattering to Cheney and other people around him, the entertainment comes less from funny stories surrounding the people involved and more from the stylistic choices of the filmmakers.
 And don't get me wrong: I think the movie is funny in some particular spots.
 I chuckled at the self-aware credit sequence that takes place in the middle of the film and the scene involving Dick and Lynne conversing in Shakespearean dialogue.
-Director Adam McKay and his various friends who helped produce Vice were known for their some great comedic successes in the past (i.e. Anchorman), so there was definitely the potential to make this movie more of a satirical comedy.
+Director Adam McKay and his various friends who helped produce Vice were known for their great comedic successes in the past (i.e. Anchorman), so there was definitely the potential to make this movie more of a satirical comedy.

 Vice01-1024x445.jpg

 Instead, Vice comes across as a movie pining to be a dramatic documentary, with some jokes to lighten the mood every once in a while.
 The narration sprinkled throughout with definitions and opinions that are meant to paint Cheney and his compatriots as evil manipulators is all a bit much.
 It just seems like a 2-hour hit piece from Hollywood against the former vice-president that tries to lighten to mood with a few weird scenes here and there.
-The film would have been better served either going full Mel Brooks satire, or just being a documentary with more details and facts than the small snippets Vice gives us.
+The film would have been better served either going full Mel Brooks satire or just being a documentary with more details and facts than the small snippets Vice gives us.
 And when I say facts, I mean the term "loosely" because despite there being multiple instances in which the film claims this is all the truth, liberties are taken for the sake of the story.
 The more your movie claims to be "truth" the closer it needs to stick to it, or else it will receive a great deal more criticism and ire than it might have had it just been a comedy.

 TL;DR (Conclusion)